bassamZakaria/news_web_app/README.md

-Please add REACT_APP_API_KEY= to the env file with generated news API key
+Please add REACT_APP_API_KEY= to the env file with generated news API key from https://newsapi.org/v2/

 ************************************************************************************************************************